RyXeleron/ExecStats/README.md

 6. **Feather**
    - **Status**: *Early release (beta).*
    - **Details**: Feather is available in beta for a fee (e.g., server boost, £4, or 500 Robux).
-There have been claims that it is a copy-paste of Incognito with some modifications.
+It is a copy-paste of Incognito with some modifications, most likely a Rat.

 7. **Celery**
    - **Status**: *Patched (inactive).*